fabric, 77A Charterhouse Street.

 A crown jewel of London clubbing

-Most of us who’ve been to fabric can, probably, remember our first descending down those twisting stairs.
+Most of us who’ve been to fabric can, probably, remember our first time descending down those twisting stairs.
 The dark pit of Room 1.
 Metal against brick.
 A wall of sound.
 Floor vibrating.
 The disorientation of it all.

 fabric opened in Smithfield in October 1999.
 This was the decade of the superclub – and the superstar DJ.
 But co-founders Keith Reilly and Cameron Leslie wanted a venue that took things back to basics: friendly hospitality, a top-notch soundsystem and a music policy that set the trends, rather than followed them.